-My research broadly focuses on communications and information processing for networks.
-Particular areas of interest include network information theory, coding, statistical inference and learning.
+My research focuses on communications and information processing for networks.
+Particular areas of interest include information theory, coding, compression, and statistical inference.
 A list of my publications can be found here.
-If you are interested in a Ph.D or postdoctoral position at Cambridge, please read this.

 Here is a sample of my work: